gagle/Node-Grace/README.md

 app.on ("start", function (){
 	//On Windows shutdown() must be called in order to call the shutdown listener
 	//and exit.
-On linux is not needed to finish the process but the shutdown
+On Linux is not needed to finish the process but the shutdown
 	//listener won't be called.
 Therefore, if you want to always call the shutdown
 	//listener, always call to shutdown().
 	app.shutdown ();